Anglo-American Scholar - Museum Professional - Content Creator

 My scholarly interests include transatlantic women’s print and material culture of the long 19th century, particularly women's short fiction and other contributions to the 19th-century periodical press.
 For example, I have written on periodical publications of Mary Shelley, Frances E.W.
 Harper, and Harriet Beecher Stowe, among others.
-I have a publication forthcoming from Delaware History, and my work has appeared in the Wilkie Collins Journal.
+I have a publication forthcoming from Delaware History, and my work has appeared in The Wilkie Collins Journal.
 If you really want to get me talking, though, ask me about Mary Shelley's short stories and fiction after Frankenstein.

 Along with my Ph.D., I am concurrently obtaining Graduate Certification in Museum Studies.
 I have extensive archival and curatorial experience working with historic books, manuscripts, photographs, material objects, and other print ephemera.
 In my professional life before graduate school, I worked as a Senior Content Strategist for Thomson Reuters and in nonprofit marketing and development.
 My expertise includes:

 Archival processing, arrangement, and description (including DACS and MARC)

 Professional copywriting/editing and blogging

 Nonprofit development and grant writing